Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

-Complex systems comprise a large number of linked components with nonlinear interactions, which frequently results in emergent phenomena that cannot be easily derived from individual components.
+Complex systems comprise many linked components with nonlinear interactions, frequently resulting in emergent phenomena that cannot be easily derived from individual components.
 When just a subset of the system's variables or states are available for observation, it introduces uncertainty in precisely understanding and forecasting the system's behaviour \cite{rupe2022}.
 The integration of these concepts is critical for acquiring insights into real-life occurrences that are characterized by both partial observations and complex interactions.
-Modelling such systems is an interdisciplinary process that requires an understanding of mathematics, statistics, and the specific application domain \cite{melnik1997, melnik1998a}.
+Modelling such systems is an interdisciplinary process that requires understanding mathematics, statistics, and the specific application domain \cite{melnik1997, melnik1998a}.

 Control problems involving human variables are common in many fields, including automation, transportation, and healthcare, where humans interact with complex systems.
 These systems incorporate human factors that examine cognitive, perceptual, and physical elements of human interaction with technology \cite{russell2019}.
-The objective is to create systems that take into account human skills, limits, and behaviours, maximizing performance and reducing errors.
-Additionally, these models are used in neurorehabilitation and robotics to combine muscle mechanics and control, which leads logically to planning and behaviour \cite{burdet2013}.
+The objective is to create systems that account for human skills, limits, and behaviours, maximizing performance and reducing errors.
+These models are also used in neurorehabilitation and robotics to combine muscle mechanics and control, which logically leads to planning and behaviour \cite{burdet2013}.

-Nonlocal high-order connectivity and interactions are the studies of long-distance effects and correlations between distant locations in a system, with an emphasis on higher-order links beyond close neighbours.
+Nonlocal high-order connectivity and interactions are the studies of long-distance effects and correlations between distant locations in a system, emphasising higher-order links beyond close neighbours.
 This notion is especially important in a wide range of scientific areas, from physics and materials science to neurology and complex systems analysis \cite{battiston2020, bick2023}.
-Exploration of nonlocal high-order connectivity in the context of neurodegenerative diseases has become increasingly important in understanding the complex dynamics of brain function, cognition, information processing, and the progression of conditions such as Alzheimer's, Parkinson's, and others \cite{pal2022sr, herzog2022}.
+Exploration of nonlocal high-order connectivity in the context of neurodegenerative diseases has become increasingly important in understanding the complex dynamics of brain function, cognition, information processing, and the progression of conditions such as Alzheimer's, Parkinson's, and others \cite{pal2022sr, herzog2022, uzel2022}.